StevenBlack/vocab/readme.md

 to become brittle and bone-hard (like a slice of bread after it's been lying in the sun for a few days) or to become mentally brittle or rigid in attitude and outlook.

+### ostrich effect
+Cognitive bias: a colloquial term for the mistaken belief that your problem will go away if you just ignore them.

 ### otiose